-The Labour-Management Committee consists of one representative from each Unit.
+The Labour-Management Committee consists of one representative from each Unit, with the exception of Unit 4 (who must form their own LMC as per Article 5.01 of the Unit 4 Collective Agreement).
+The Unit 4 LMC consists of 3 representatives.
 This committee meets with management about once a month and is charged with facilitating the implementation and interpretation of the Collective Agreements.
 Honorarium: $750 per position per year.

 Professional Development Fund Committee

 This Committee has three elected representatives: the PDF Coordinator, and two PDF Representatives.
 The PDF Coordinator administers the PDF Fund throughout the contract year in accordance with established guidelines, and is the primary contact person for members.
-One of the Coordinator’s tasks is to chair four meetings (September, January, March, and June).
-The purpose of each meeting is to adjudicate the distribution of PDF funds, the Teaching Development Fund, and the Tuition Costs Fund.
-The meetings are attended also by the PDF/TDF Committee (which includes the CUPE 3903 PDF representative), the Centre for the Support of Teaching, and a YUFA member.
-The PDF Coordinator is also responsible for the actual disbursement of funds and for the general upkeep of the PDF account.
-The PDF Coordinator is also a member of the CST Executive Board, and is CUPE 3903’s primary and ongoing connection to the CST.
-Honorarium: (for the PDF Coordinator) $1,500, paid in three equal installments during the year.
-Honorarium: (for the PDF Representative): $200, paid out as $50 per meeting.
-These positions are elected in September.
+One of the Coordinator’s tasks is to chair four meetings to adjudicate the distribution of the PDF fund, and the Tuition Costs Fund.
+The PDF Coordinator is responsible for adjudicating the Tuition Cost Fund with the Director of the Teaching Commons.
+The PDF Coordinator is also responsible for the actual disbursement of funds and for the general upkeep of the PDF email account.
+The PDF Coordinator is also a member of the Teaching Commons Executive Board and is CUPE 3903’s primary and ongoing connection to the Teaching Commons.
+The representatives are elected for a one-year term at the November general meeting of the membership (GMM).
+(See APPENDIX E – Professional Development Fund).
+Honorarium for the PDF Coordinator: $2250, paid in three equal installments of $750 per funding cycle at an estimated time of 40 hours per cycle.
+Honorarium for the PDF Representatives: $600, paid out as $200 per meeting per position.

 Research Costs Fund Committee